Hydroformylation: Acyl formation

 To suppress competing isomerization of the alkene, the rate of migratory insertion of the carbonyl into the carbon-metal bond of the alkyl must be relatively fast.
 The rate of insertion of the carbonyl carbon into the C-M bond is likely to be greater than the rate of beta-hydride elimination.

 Asymmetric hydroformylation

 Hydroformylation of prochiral alkenes creates new stereocenters.
 Using chiral phosphine ligands, the hydroformylation can be tailored to favor one enantiomer.
 Thus, for example, dexibuprofen, the (+)−(S)-enantiomer of ibuprofen, can be produced by enantioselective hydroformylation followed by oxidation.

 Processes

 The industrial processes vary depending on the chain length of the olefin to be hydroformylated, the catalyst metal and ligands, and the recovery of the catalyst.
-The original Ruhrchemie process produced propanal from ethene and syngas using cobalt tetracarbonyl hydride.
+The original Ruhrchemie process produced propanal from ethylene and syngas using cobalt tetracarbonyl hydride as the catalyst.
 Today, industrial processes based on cobalt catalysts are mainly used for the production of medium- to long-chain olefins, whereas the rhodium-based catalysts are usually used for the hydroformylation of propene.
 The rhodium catalysts are significantly more expensive than cobalt catalysts.
 In the hydroformylation of higher molecular weight olefins the separation of the catalyst from the produced aldehydes is difficult.